wat is user generated content

 sand and sky

-You can begin to create a winning hashtag that generates tons of UGC for your clients by:
+You can begin to create a winning hashtag that generates tons of user-generated content for your business by:

-• Thinking of a unique hashtag that includes your client’s brand name.
+• Thinking of a unique hashtag that includes your brand name.

-• Promoting the hashtag on your client’s social media profiles.
+• Promoting the hashtag on your social media profiles.

-• Encouraging your client’s customers to use the hashtag within purchase confirmation emails.
+• Encouraging your customers to use the hashtag within purchase confirmation emails.

-Remember to keep an eye on the hashtag feeds for your custom phrase.
+Remember to keep an eye on the hashtag feeds for your custom phrase and use Sendible's analytics tool to monitor engagement metrics on various hashtags so you know what is working for your brand.

 Find the highest quality photos and videos, and bookmark them for future use on social media!